 There are two public comment periods during each board meeting.
 If you are unable to attend a meeting, you may also write a letter to the board.
 Please address all public correspondence to Onota Township Board; PO Box 100; Deerton, MI 49822.

 Meeting minutes are posted for regular and special** township board meetings.
 Minutes are available only as PDF files (note: if you do not currently have a program that will read PDFs, you may search the web for ‘free pdf reader’ to acquire a program at no cost).
-Minutes are added to the site only after being approved by the board at the following meeting.
-If you are interested in minutes from years not listed, please contact the township clerk.
+Minutes are added to the site only after being approved by the board at the next meeting.
+If you would like to read minutes from meetings not listed here, please contact the township clerk.